chafey/dicomweb-dump/README.md

 * Dump instance frames
 * Write to disk with multi-part mime headers removed in $.bin
 * Records HTTP headers, time to get response and multi-part mime headers to disk $.dump.json
+* Concurrent requests for faster downloads (and stress testing servers)

 ## Prerequisites